-With the advent of advanced testing strategies such as laser-induced particle impact test, it is possible to study materials mechanics under extremely high deformation rates, i.e., above 106 s−1, a relatively less explored regime of strain rates.
-In this study, we accelerate microparticles of commercially pure titanium to a range of impact velocities, from 144 to 428 m/s, towards a rigid substrate and record their deformation upon impact in real time.
-We also conduct finite element modeling of the experimentally recorded impacts using two constitutive equations, namely, Johnson-Cook and Zerilli-Armstrong.
-We show that the titanium microparticles experiences strain rates in the range of 106−1010 s−1 upon impact.
-We evaluate the capability of the Johnson-Cook and Zerilli-Armstrong equations in predicting the deformation response of pure Ti at ultra-high strain rates.
-With an optimization-based constitutive modeling approach, we also propose updated strain rate-related constitutive parameters for both equations improving the extent to which the two models can describe the deformation of pure titanium at higher strain rates.
+With the advent of advanced testing techniques such as laser-induced particle impact test, it is possible to study materials mechanics under extremely high deformation rates, i.e., above 106 s−1, a relatively less explored regime of strain rates.
+Inspired by the classical Taylor impact test, in this study, we accelerate microparticles of commercially pure titanium to a range of impact velocities, from 144 to 428 m/s, toward a rigid substrate and record their deformation upon impact in real-time.
+We also conduct finite element modeling of the experimentally recorded impacts using two constitutive equations, namely, Johnson–Cook and Zerilli–Armstrong.
+We show that the titanium microparticles experience strain rates in the range of 106–1010 s−1 upon impact.
+We evaluate the capability of the Johnson–Cook and Zerilli–Armstrong equations in predicting the deformation response of pure Ti at ultra-high strain rates.
+With an optimization-based constitutive modeling approach, we also propose updated strain rate-related parameters for both equations and improve the extent to which the two models can describe the deformation of pure titanium at ultra-high strain rates.